Laura Bates

 Laura Bates is the founder of the Everyday Sexism Project, a collection of over 100,000 testimonies of misogyny and gender inequality.
 Scarily, the number of submissions to this collection are ever-growing.
 In addition, Laura writes regularly for the New York Times and Guardian and is a frequent media commentator and consultant for TV productions tackling issues around gender inequality.

-Laura Bates works closely with everyone from politicians, businesses, schools, and organisations to the Council of Europe and the United Nations.
+Laura works closely with everyone from politicians, businesses, schools, and organisations to the Council of Europe and the United Nations.
 Her overall aim is to increase equality and diversity in each and every one of these different spheres of society.

 Laura’s many successes throughout the course of her career include incredible feats such as persuading Facebook to change its policies on rape and domestic abuse content, putting sexual consent and healthy relationships on the school curriculum and improving the way in which the British Transport Police respond to incidents of sexual violence.